Black History Month

 Beautifully animated and accompanied by great Jazz, Soul represents a deep meaning of the important things in life.
 With a black lead, a music teacher Jo, viewers are taken on a journey to the afterlife.
 It’s a great movie for all ages, my young kids and I enjoyed it very much and will be watching it again and again.

-Margarita Bain, Programme Manager at Freesat
+Margarita Bain, Senior Programme Manager

 Little Fires Everywhere